Introduction to electricity

 The encircling electron can move from one atom to the other.
 When Protons and fast-moving Electrons interact, electricity is produced.

-In simple terms, electricity is the interaction of Protons in the atom and the fast-moving of Electrons around it.
+In simple terms, electricity is the interaction of Protons in the atom and the fast-moving Electrons around it.
 It is the flow of electrons.